The library's journal articles can be accessed in one of 3 ways:

 For advanced citation searching, check out the article "Google Scholar: the New Generation of Citation Indexes".

-Searching the databases for journal articles:
+Searching the databases for articles:

 Search Tips: Using Boolean Logic